Military dictatorship in Brazil: Goulart and the fall of the Fourth Republic

-After the presidency of Juscelino Kubitschek, the right wing opposition elected Jânio Quadros, who based his electoral campaign on criticizing Kubitschek and government corruption.
-Quadros' campaign symbol was a broom, with which the president would "sweep away the corruption."
-In his brief tenure as president, Quadros made moves to resume relations with some communist countries, made some controversial laws and law proposals, but without legislative support, he couldn't follow his agenda.
+After Kubitschek's presidency, the right-wing opposition elected Jânio Quadros, who campaigned on criticizing Kubitschek and government corruption.
+Quadros's campaign symbol was a broom, with which he would "sweep away the corruption".
+In his brief tenure as president, Quadros made moves to resume relations with socialist countries and approved controversial laws, but without legislative support, he could not follow his agenda.

-In the last days of August 1961, Quadros tried to break the impasse by resigning from the presidency, apparently with the intention of being reinstated by popular demand.
-João Goulart was vice president.
-He was a member of the Brazilian Labour Party and has been active in politics since the Vargas Era.
-As Quadros resigned, Goulart was outside the country visiting China.
-At that time Brazil's president and vice president were elected from different party tickets.
-Some military top brass tried to prevent Goulart from assuming the presidency, accusing him of being communist, but the legalist campaign in support of Goulart was already strong.
-The crisis was solved by the "parliamentarian solution" - an arrangement that decreased the powers of the president by creating a new post of prime minister, which was filled by Tancredo Neves and instituting a Parliamentary republic.
+In the last days of August 1961, Quadros tried to break his impasse with Congress by resigning as president, apparently intending to be reinstated by popular demand.
+The vice president, João Goulart, was a member of the Brazilian Labour Party and had been active in politics since the Vargas era.
+At that time, Brazil's president and vice president were elected on different party tickets.
+With Quadros's resignation, high-ranking military ministers tried to prevent Goulart, who was on a trip to China, from assuming the presidency, accusing him of being a Communist.
+The military's actions triggered the Legality Campaign in support of Goulart.
+The crisis was solved by the "parliamentary solution", a political compromise in which Goulart would take office, but with reduced powers, by turning Brazil into a parliamentary republic with a prime minister, Tancredo Neves.

-Brazil returned to Presidential government in 1963 after a referendum, and, as Goulart's powers grew, it became evident that he would seek to implement "base reforms" (bottom-up reforms) such as land reform and nationalization of enterprises in various economic sectors (which would remove the nation from its antiquated latifundial economy).
-The reforms were considered communist.
-Goulart sought to implement the reforms regardless of assent from established institutions such as Congress.
-Goulart had low parliamentarian support, due to the fact that his centrist attempts to win support from both sides of the spectrum gradually came to alienate both.
-Over time, Goulart was forced to shift well to the left of his mentor Getúlio Vargas and was forced to mobilize the working class and even the peasantry amid falling urban bourgeois support.
-The core of Brazilian populism was economic nationalism, and that was no longer appealing to the middle classes.
+Brazil returned to presidential government in 1963 after a referendum, and as Goulart's powers grew, it became evident that he would seek to implement his "base reforms" such as land reform and nationalization of enterprises in various economic sectors.
+The reforms were considered Communist and Goulart sought to implement them regardless of assent from established institutions such as Congress.

+Goulart had low parliamentarian support after his attempts to win support from both sides of the spectrum came to alienate both.
+Over time, he was forced to shift to the left of his mentor Getúlio Vargas and to mobilize the working class and even the peasantry amid declining urban bourgeois support.

-On 1 April 1964, after a night of conspiracy, rebel troops made their way to Rio de Janeiro, considered a legalist bastion.
+On 1 April 1964, after a night of conspiracy, rebel troops led by general Olímpio Mourão Filho made their way to Rio de Janeiro, considered a legalist bastion.
 São Paulo's and Rio de Janeiro's generals were convinced to join the coup.
-To prevent a civil war, and in knowledge that the US would openly support the army, the President fled first to Rio Grande do Sul, and then went to exile in Uruguay, where his family owned large estates.
+To prevent civil war and knowing that the United States would openly support the rebels, Goulart fled to Rio Grande do Sul, and then into exile in Uruguay, where his family owned large estates.